-The Infrastructure Policy Council (IPC) will guide the continued policy and advocacy priorities of the Ontario Chamber of Commerce (OCC) on this issue and ensure the Province makes the necessary investments to support Ontario’s economic recovery and long-term growth.
-The council is chaired by Ester Gerassime, Economic Analyst, OCC.
+The Infrastructure Policy Council (IPC) will steer advocacy efforts on these fronts, ensuring that investments align with Ontario’s long-term economic growth and resilience goals.
+The council is chaired by Ester Gerassime, Senior Economic Analyst, OCC.

 Founding members of the Council include: